sebastian-software/rollup-plugin-rebase/readme.md

 The Rollup Relink Plugin copies static assets as required from your JavaScript code to the destination folder and adjusts the references in there to point to the new location.

+The plugin is meant as a tool for preparing a library for being published.
+In this it differs from plugins like [Rollup URL Plugin](https://github.com/Swatinem/rollup-plugin-url) as it is designed for usage in *libraries* and not for *applications*.
+The output of this plugin can be used by tools like Webpacks [File Loader](https://github.com/webpack/file-loader), [URL Loader](https://github.com/webpack/url-loader) or the mentioned [Rollup URL Plugin](https://github.com/Swatinem/rollup-plugin-url)

 [deps-img]: https://david-dm.org/sebastian-software/rollup-plugin-relink.svg
 [npm]: https://www.npmjs.com/package/rollup-plugin-relink
 [npm-downloads-img]: https://img.shields.io/npm/dm/rollup-plugin-relink.svg